gsarti/ik-nlp-tutorials/README.md

 - Participation to the lab sessions is **highly encouraged**, as they offer you a chance to ask questions related to the midterm portfolio and/or the final projects.

-- The tutorial session for week 6 can be relevant to many project and will be covered upon request.
+- The tutorial session for week 6 can be relevant to many projects and will be covered upon request.

 ## Tools and Frameworks